 2) Nishkam Bhakti: There is no desire in Nishkam bhakti.
 A devotee is grateful to God.
 He believes that God has already given me a good position, good job, good health and enough wealth.
 Practicing Nishkam bhakti, devotee’s heart will be purified and divine grace will descend upon him.

 Another Classification of Bhakti

 1) Apara Bhakti : Apara bhakti is for beginners in spirituality.
 The beginner decorates an image with flowers and garlands, rings the bell, offers food, waves lights.
 He observes rituals and ceremonies.
 The devotee here regards the God as a supreme person.

-2) Para Bhakti: Gradually from Apara- Bhakti the devotee goes to Para-bhakti, the highest form of bhakti.
+2) Para Bhakti: Gradually from Apara Bhakti the devotee goes to Para Bhakti, the highest form of bhakti.
 This is the highest Bhakti; the whole world is the manifestation of God.
 All the things he touches sees with his five senses is God personified.
 All his actions are dedicated to GOD- his walk, his talk, his actions, his service all for God.
 So what he sees, what he does, what he speaks, is all God.
-With such devotion his ego is eradicated and only God remains.
-LOVE of God is easiest way to sublime the ego.
+With such devotion, his ego is eradicated and only God remains.
+LOVE of God is the easiest way to sublime the ego.

 Types of Bhakts

-In Shrimad Bhagwat Geeta, Lord Shri Krishna said:
+In Shrimad Bhagavad Geeta, Lord Shri Krishna said:

 चतुर्विधा भजन्ते मां जनाः सुकृतिनोऽर्जुन।

 1. Aart (आर्त- The sufferer): Aart is a Bhakt who worships his God when he gets entrapped in some sufferings in his life.
 In other words, he calls for God to seek his help to overcome all problems that surround him.